fbielejec/fbielejec.github.io/_posts/2026-05-15-aggressive-bear-short-gem.md

 <!-- This is what the next experiment needs to test. -->

-# <a name="squeeze-defenses"/> Defending against squeezes
+# <a name="defense"/> Defences against squeezes

 Daily OHLCV cannot see ADA-style snap-backs coming.
 The model needs information from outside the kline feed.

+CoinGlass or e.g. Hyblock offer (paid) liquidation heatmaps, but the sam esignal can be hand-built.
-Some ideas:
+Below are some ideas:

 **1. Per-token concentration cap + trailing stop.**
 Cap any single short at 8–10% of NAV.
 Apply a 15–20% trailing stop from the entry-adjusted peak P&L.